AmaPrecious/NETFLIX_ANALYSIS/README.md

 By performing these steps, the data was prepared, transformed, and organized in Power BI to facilitate meaningful analysis and visualization, leading to the creation of insightful dashboards and reports.

-[Click here](https://github.com/AmaPrecious/NETFLIX_ANALYSIS/blob/main/Task%201-%20Netflix%20TV%20Shows%20and%20Movies.csv)to gain access to the raw dataset.
+[Click here](https://github.com/AmaPrecious/NETFLIX_ANALYSIS/blob/main/Task%201-%20Netflix%20TV%20Shows%20and%20Movies.csv) to gain access to the raw dataset.

 ## Visualization